lorf/CA3162E-emulator/README.md

         1.02812 x + 14.0734
 * Use the first floating point number as `calib_mul` and the second number as `calib_add` in the sketch.

+To calibrate Solomon SL-30 by temperature use the same technique, but use measured temperature instead of voltage.